InteractiveMechanics/interactivemechanics-jekyll/_work/wait-play-learn.markdown

     - Microsoft Kinect v2 SDK
     - HTML5 Canvas

-services:
-    - Interactive Exhibits
+services:       Interactive Exhibit

 summary: |
-    We worked with the Children's Hospital of Philadelphia (CHOP) to create the Wait Play Learn Digital Interactive Pods, a series of hands-free interactive games for the waiting areas in their new facility, using HTML5 Canvas, JavaScript, and Microsoft's Kinect SDK v2.
+    We worked with the Children's Hospital of Philadelphia (CHOP) to create the Wait-PlayLearn Digital Interactive Games, a series of hands-free experiences for the waiting areas in their new facility, using HTML5 Canvas, JavaScript, and Microsoft's Kinect SDK v2.
 Our work with CHOP highlights our dedication to user experience and our passion for learning.

 process:
     title:          Kid-Friendly & Accessible